Line graphs display data where both variables are continuous.

 Joining dots point to point is essential to show fluctuations in data - for instance, with the death rates - above - or a person's body temperature.
-Data points can be connected point to point when there is confidence in their quality.
+We can also connect data point to point when we are confident of their quality.

 A line of best fit looks at how variables behave in relation to each other - it is used to establish or display a correlation or a trend.
 These relationships may not be obvious from a table of data or could be obscured by experimental errors.
 Lines of best fit are also used to make predictions.

-The population of which country show most fluctuation?
+The population of which country shows the most fluctuation?